 We will protect the confidentiality of your information in accordance with our normal data handling procedures and all legal requirements.
 We will not use it for any purposes other than those which are set out in the surveys and in this Notice.

-Typically survey results will be reported back to our clients in an aggregated format, by that we mean that your responses will be combined with all other responses we have collected and shown as a total combined number or a percentage of the total.
+Typically survey results will be reported back to our clients in an aggregated format.
+By that we mean that your responses will be combined with all other responses we have collected and shown as a total combined number or a percentage of the total.
+Unless you specifically agree to such, no identifiers are retained, and all data we share with our clients are anonymised.

 We are committed to keeping personal data secure and take all reasonable technical and organisational measures to protect personal data from loss, misuse or alteration.